HEARING OFFICER RESUME

 As a former Justice of the Supreme Court, Kings County, the Honorable Elizabeth Bonina facilitates the settlement of cases involving a range of areas of practice including personal injury, premises liability, labor law, sports and recreation, and employment law cases.
 More significantly, it is Judge Bonina’s skill as a mediator and arbitrator that makes her an effective neutral as she is known for her intelligence, determination, patience, and ability to get even the most complex, highly emotional and contentious cases resolved.

-In 2018, for the sixth year in a row, the Honorable Elizabeth Bonina was voted a Best Individual Arbitrator in New York State in the New York Law Journal Annual Reader Rankings Survey with three of those years being voted #1 (2015, 2014, 2013).
-Judge Bonina has also been ranked one of the Top Ten Mediators in the state for nine consecutive years in that same survey.
+In 2019, for the seventh year in a row, the Honorable Elizabeth Bonina was voted a Top Three Individual Arbitrator in the New York Law Journal Best Of Survey with three of those years being voted #1 (2015, 2014, 2013).
+She has also been ranked a Top Ten Mediator in the state for the past 10 years in that same survey.

 Representative matters over which she presided while serving as a Justice of the Supreme Court include a complex multi-party commercial case involving the removal of the director of the board without cause, and the dissolution of the company including shareholder rights; a major class action law suit involving a class of employees who alleged unlawful deductions from their wages and a landlord tenant case involving an alleged invasion of privacy due to newly installed surveillance cameras.